LeetLLM

 Not every problem has internet-scale data.
 In medical imaging, robotics, or rare language NLP, data is scarce and compute alone can't compensate.
 In these domains, carefully designed architectures and data augmentation (forms of human knowledge) still provide critical advantages.
 The Bitter Lesson implicitly assumes abundant data, which isn't always available.

 Perhaps the strongest counter-argument: we may not want fully general methods for safety-critical decisions.
-A learned reward model might "hack" its objective in unexpected ways.
+A learned reward model might "hack" its objective in unexpected ways, finding adversarial loopholes that satisfy the math but fail the intent.
 A rule-based safety filter, while brittle, is interpretable and verifiable.
 The alignment community argues that some problems require human-designed constraints, not just more compute.
+For instance, Constitutional AI[10] uses a hybrid approach: a set of human-written rules (the constitution) guides a general learning process.
+This shows that even in safety, the trend is toward using heuristics only to constrain the search space, while letting compute handle the actual optimization.

 The Bitter Lesson describes long-term trends, but engineers work within fixed budgets.
 If you have 8 GPUs and a deadline, using domain knowledge to constrain your search space is pragmatic, not foolish.
 The lesson applies to research trajectories stretching over decades, not to individual project decisions.